 Sighted keyboard-only users cannot reach the standards links when they press Tab or Shift+Tab.
 This renders the Reading Room completely unusable for folks that rely solely on keyboard input.
-Such users can see the controls but cannot reach them and interact with them.
-The option to purchase the PDF is also unavailable.
-Without the use of a mouse which is an impossibility for some, such folks have to abandon the site defeated.
+Such users can see the controls but cannot reach them nor interact with them.
+Without the use of a mouse, which is an impossibility for some, such folks have to abandon the site defeated.